CurveDocs/curve-resources/docs/crvusd/liquidations.md

 !!!warning "Soft-Liquidation"
     **Soft-liquidation converts collateral into the borrowed asset as price decreases, and back to the original asset as price increases**.
 The process happens linearly through the Soft-liquidation range.
 If a user is halfway through their range, half of their collateral should be in the original asset and half converted to their borrowed asset.
 Health deteriorates as small fees are paid to convert collateral.

-    **Soft-liquidation turns into Hard-liquidation when health is 0**.
+    **Soft-liquidation turns into Hard-liquidation when health is 0%**.
 The bottom of the Soft-liquidation range does not trigger hard-liquidation.
 A user can have their collateral fully converted and still have positive health if they manage it carefully.

 !!!danger "Hard-Liquidation"
     **Hard-liquidation occurs when health is 0%**.
-This will **most likely happen before the bottom of the Soft-liquidation range**, unless health is measured carefully.
+This will **most likely happen before the bottom of the Soft-liquidation range**, unless health is monitored carefully.
 In Hard-liquidation the borrower keeps their borrowed assets (normally crvUSD) but lose their collateral.

-    Health deteriorates in Soft-liquidation which causes Hard-liquidation.  **Hard-liquidation does not trigger below the Soft-liquidation range, it only relies on health**.
+    Health deteriorates in Soft-liquidation which causes Hard-liquidation.  **Hard-liquidation does not trigger at the bottom of the Soft-liquidation range, it only relies on health**.

     **Users MUST manage their health to avoid Hard-liquidation.**